Topological Feature Vectors for Chatter Detection in Turning Processes: Method

 where if $z=(x,y)$, then $\hat{z}=(y,x)$, and $\sigma$ is a scale parameter for the kernel that can be used to tune the approach. for this study we investigated two values for this parameter: $\sigma=0.2$ and $\sigma=0.25$.

 Given either a training or a testing set $\{X_i\}_{i=1}^N$ of labeled persistence diagrams, and using Eq.~\eqref{eq:kernel_methods}, we can define the kernel matrix

-Note that given two persistence diagrams $X$ and $Y$ whose number of points is $|X|$ and $|Y|$, respectively, then the corresponding kernel $\kappa_{\sigma}(X, Y)$ can be computed in $\mathcal{O}(|F|\cdot|G|)$ time \cite{Reininghaus2015}.
-Therefore the computation time for kernel methods is generally high as shown in Table~\ref{tab:time_comparison} can complicate optimizing the tuning parameter $\sigma$.
-To emphasize the effect of the computational complexity, in this paper, the long runtime for the $5.08$ cm ($2$ inch) stickout case caused by its large number of samples has forced us to report the corresponding classification results for a smaller number of iterations than the other stickout cases and the other featurization approaches.
+Note that given two persistence diagrams $X$ and $Y$ whose number of points is $|X|$ and $|Y|$, respectively, then the corresponding kernel $\kappa_{\sigma}(X, Y)$ can be computed in $\mathcal{O}(|X|\cdot|Y|)$ time \cite{Reininghaus2015}.
+Therefore, the computation time for kernel methods is generally high and this can complicate optimizing the tuning parameter $\sigma$.
+To emphasize the effect of the computational complexity, in this paper, the long runtime for the $5.08$ cm ($2$ inch) overhang case caused by its large number of samples has forced us to report the corresponding classification results for a smaller number of iterations than the other overhang cases and the other featurization approaches.

 For our data, we performed a $67\%$/$33\%$ train/test split of the labeled persistence diagrams.
 For each of the training and testing sets, we precomputed the corresponding kernel matrices and used Python's LibSVM \cite{LibSVM} for classification.
-For almost all but the $5.08$ cm (2 inch) stickout case where only $1$ iteration was used, we repeated the split-train-test process $10$ times and recorded the average and the standard deviation of the resulting accuracies.
+For almost all but the $5.08$ cm (2 inch) overhang case where only $1$ iteration was used, we repeated the split-train-test process $10$ times and recorded the average and the standard deviation of the resulting accuracies.
 The resulting classification accuracies are reported in Table~\ref{tab:featurization_results}.
 Note that \cite{Reininghaus2015} describes another approach for training a classifier based on a measuring the distances between two kernels in combination with a $k$-Nearest Neighbor ($k$-NN) algorithm.
 However we do not explore this alternative method in this work, and only perform the computations using the kernel matrix and the LibSVM library.

-\subsection{Persistence Paths' Signatures}
+\subsubsection{Persistence Paths' Signatures}

 Persistence paths' signatures are a recent addition to featurization tools for persistence diagrams \cite{Chevyrev2018}.
 Let $\gamma:[a, b] \to \mathbb{R}^d$ be the piecewise differentiable path given by